 As a pastor and theologian I was well aware that some Christian leaders admonish Christians to stay away from yoga because of its roots in Eastern religions.
 As an orthodox Christian I didn’t want to get into something that was contrary to Christian beliefs.
 There are also Hindus in India and America dedicated to “taking back yoga” from its Western and entrepreneurial appropriations and claiming it as a uniquely Hindu practice.
 So I began a study of the yoga traditions and discovered that there are many.

 Yoga as a practice represents wisdom about the body and mind that was rooted in ancient Indian culture.
 It is not a religion in itself but has been used in different religions.
-In Hinduism (especially Brahmanism) yoga as been used in devotion to Hindu gods like Krishna.
+In Hinduism (especially Brahmanism) yoga has been used in devotion to Hindu gods like Krishna.
 Jains have used yoga to cultivate moral perfection.
 Buddhism, an off shoot and rejection of orthodox Hinduism, used yoga in its spirituality as an aid on the path to enlightenment.
 The Tantra movement in early medieval India, which was a reaction to the asceticism of orthodox Hinduism, used yoga to sanctify everyday life.
 Most people think only of sex when they think of Tantra because of the New Age Tantra sex workshops that are offered.
-Most teachers explain that Tantra isn’t just about sex, but that was a focus of traditional Tantra and modern Neo-Tantra retreats provide work on intimacy that some Christian couples could also profit from taking.
+Most teachers explain that Tantra isn’t just about sex, but sex certainly was a focus of traditional Tantra and modern Neo-Tantra sex retreats provide work on intimacy that even some Christian couples could also profit from taking.
+They are not orgies.

 Some people (including many Christians) think that Christianity is primarily interested in the soul.
-Not true.
+There’s not a lot about the soul in the Bible.
 Christianity is all about the body.
 Jesus healed the sick and cast out demons.
 The apostles continued to heal the sick and cast out demons.
 The church has continued to do this in its medical missions down through the centuries.
-We look for the resurrection of the body.
+Just as Jesus rose bodily from the dead, we too look expect the resurrection of the body.

 The physical culture movement in 19th century Europe, that promoted strong and healthy bodies through calisthenics and gymnastics, originated in the Lutheran countries of northern Germany (Prussia) and Scandinavia (Sweden and Denmark).
-The father of Swedish gymnastics was Pehr-Henrik Ling (1766-1839), who had a theology degree from Lund University and became a fencing instructor there, and then went on to become a pioneer of modern physical education.
-He served as the principal of the Royal Gymnastic Institute in Stockholm.
+The father of Swedish gymnastics was Pehr-Henrik Ling (1766-1839), who had a theology degree from Uppsala University.
+He had taken up fencing because he found that the movement helped his rheumatism and he became the fencing instructor at Lund University.
+He took courses in anatomy and physiology in the medical Faculty at Lund because he was interested in the relationship of movement to health.
+He promoted a view of the body as holistic.
+A healthy body will have a harmonious balance between its chemical, mechanical, and moving parts.
+He began to develop a gymnastic approach based on movement rather than the German emphasis on the use of heavy equipment.
+He was the founder and first principal of the Royal Gymnastic Institute in Stockholm in 1813

 The Indian YMCA may actually have included asana practice in its physical fitness regime, since YMCA staff in India made sure to include “attractive indigenous activities” in their programs.
 The Indian YMCA administrator H. C. Buck set up the first school for Indian physical education directors in Chennai and supervised the training of the first Indian national athletic teams to compete in the Paris Olympics in 1924.
 The YMCA played an important role in India’s embracing of physical fitness as a means of asserting Indian nationalism, including taking up bodybuilding.